Jazz Piano and Improvisation

 • Why You Can’t Learn Jazz the Classical Way – Discover the key differences in mindset, technique, and approach that Classical pianists must embrace to truly understand and play Jazz.

-• Breaking the Myths of Improvisation – Common misconceptions about improvisation from the Classical perspective, and learn why improvising is a skill that can be developed and practiced, and is not just an innate talent.
+Uncovering “Jazz Myths” that Classical pianists unknowingly believe.
+Learn why improvising is a skill that can be developed and practiced, and isn't just an innate talent.

 • Unlock the 10 First Steps to transitioning without wasting years of trial and error.
-Gain clarity and direction with a structured, practical roadmap for transitioning into Jazz, helping you build a strong foundation and start your journey with confidence and clarity.
+Gain clarity and direction with a structured, practical roadmap for transitioning into Jazz, so you can start your journey with confidence and clarity.

-• Access the Ultimate Jazz Education Guide – Get a comprehensive list of must-listen recordings, the best essential books and the most effective methods to fast-track your jazz journey.
+• Access the Ultimate Jazz Education Guide – Get a comprehensive list of must-listen recordings, the best books for self-study, practice tips and the most effective methods to fast-track your jazz journey.

 Publisher Description